Pests in Gardens and Landscapes: Quick Tips

 How do you manage ground squirrels?

-- Use kill traps (such as box or Conibear traps) instead of live-catch traps, only when there is no chance of catching a pet or other wildlife.
+- Use kill traps (such as box or Conibear traps) only when there is no chance of catching a pet or other wildlife.

 Minimize the use of pesticides that pollute our waterways.
 Use nonchemical alternatives or less toxic pesticide products whenever possible.
 Read product labels carefully and follow instructions on proper use, storage, and disposal.